 A lawn and landscape that is well cared for can have a considerable effect on your property value.
 In order to get the best results, it is important to provide the right amount of food and water, as well as weed control products that will eliminate floral pests without harming anything beneficial.
-In the region of Auburn, Georgia, Rivermoore Landscape Group has repeatedly demonstrated that we are the most qualified lawn treatment and plant health care service.
+In the region of Auburn, Georgia, Rivermoore Lawn Care has repeatedly demonstrated that we are the most qualified lawn treatment and plant health care service.
 In a relatively short time, we have become a lawn and plant care service leader in this area.
 With our continued research and training, we are constantly updating our products, as well as our staff learning new information.

 The Lawn Care Program